worthingtonjg/rubiks-cube/README.md

 # TouchController

-This script controls user input by detecting swipes on the cube.
+- This script controls user input by detecting swipes on the cube.
+- It is parented to the TouchController GameObject.
+- The TouchController has 27 box colliders as children which are all on the "faces" layer.
+- These box colliders do not move when the cube and slices of the cube are rotated.
+- They stay in place and represent the locations where the cube can be touched.
+- It maintains a *touchList* representing the box colliders touched in the last gesture.

 **Update**

-- Calls *DetectTouch* while mouse button is down, or screen being touched.
+- *DetectTouch* is called each frame if the mouse button is down, or screen being touched.
-- When mouse button is released, or touch is complete, it calls *ProcessTouch* to figure out which of the 27 face colliders where touched as part of the gesture.
+- *ProcessTouch* is called when the mouse button is released, or touch is complete, to figure out which of the 27 face colliders were touched as part of the gesture.

 **Detect Touch**

 - Called each frame by the Update method to detect which faces are being touched.
-- Uses raycasting to raycast out from the touch location.
+- Uses a raycast to determine which collider was touched.
-- The 27 box colliders that are children of the Touch Controller all belong to a layer called "faces"
+- The 27 box colliders that are children of the Touch Controller all belong to a layer called "faces".
-- The raycast uses a layermask to detect which of these 27 box colliders are touched and adds them the *touchList*
+- The raycast uses a layermask to detect which of these 27 box colliders was touched.
+- The collider touched is added to the *touchList* (but only if it isn't already in the list).

 **Process Touch**